ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 Option 2: Manual install
 ^^^^^^^^^^^^^^^^^^^^^^^^
 If automatic install fails for you, or you like to be in control, take a look at what ``install.sh`` does.
-I used to maintain explict instructions on manual install, but its painful to keep this section in sync with ``install.sh``
+I used to maintain explicit instructions on manual install, but its painful to keep this section in sync with ``install.sh``

 Post install steps